 Elizabeth McFadden

 Elizabeth McFadden (1912-1986) was an American artist known best for her delicate paper and fabric collages.
-Born in Belmar, New Jersey, McFadden was the daughter of celebrated Abstract Expressionist collage artist, Anne Ryan, and ultimately published a memoir, Anne Ryan: A Personal Remembrance.
-She also donated many of Ryan’s collages to prestigious museum collections around the country, including The Museum of Modern Art in New York.
+Born in Belmar, New Jersey, McFadden was the daughter of Anne Ryan, an Abstract Expressionist artist celebrated for her work in the same medium.
+McFadden ultimately published a memoir, Anne Ryan: A Personal Remembrance, and donated much of her mother’s work to prestigious museum collections around the country, including The Museum of Modern Art and the Metropolitan Museum of Art, both in New York.